Understanding and Advocating for Self-Managed Abortion

 About Self-Managed Abortion with Misoprostol

-Common Misconceptions about Self-Managed Abortion with Medication
+Common Misconceptions about Self-Managed Abortion with Pills

-Access to abortion pills:
+Access to Abortion Pills

 Additional information can be obtained online through Aid Access, a doctor-supported telemedicine service.
 The service can help someone identify what options are available to someone in their state or territory.